2021 Storm and Surface Water Master Plan Update

 Section 3 of this Plan Update provides an overview of the Utility’s watershed management efforts.
 This section identifies an additional approach to help focus these efforts.

 Following this approach, Bothell’s delineated SWMAs range from 0.7 to 6.7 square miles.
 Only one basin, Little Bear Creek, fell below the minimum size requirement of 1 square mile when measuring its tributary drainage, but including the entire basin (~15 square miles) would have caused it to exceed the maximum size requirement of 10 square miles.
-All other SWMAs fell between the required thresholds, with at least ten percent of the total basin size within Bothell city limits for each basin.
+All other SWMAs fell between the required thresholds, with at least 10 percent of the total basin size within Bothell city limits for each basin.
 The SWMAs were created by combining smaller sub-basins in close proximity to achieve similarly sized basins while still adhering to water drainage patterns.
-Larger tributaries, such as Horse Creek and Perry Creek, were used to decide where to split larger basins (North Creek and the Sammamish River) due to their potential effect on receiving water bodies.
+Larger tributaries, such as Horse Creek and Perry Creek, were used to decide where to split larger basins (North Creek and the Sammamish River) due to their potential effect on receiving waterbodies.
 In order for a tributary’s drainage area to be included in the total area calculation of its SWMA, some portion of the tributary’s drainage basin had to intersect Bothell city limits.
-Each surface water management area is then given an initial management strategy and a preliminary set of actions.
+Each surface water management area was then given an initial management strategy and a preliminary set of actions.

 Surface Water Management Areas